GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 In this standard, the fundamental component of a policy is called an **artifact**.
 An artifact is also a rule, but it is atomic within the policy context.
 Internally, an artifact can be as simple or complex as its creator requires.

-For example, a policy stating "must be over 21 years old and a citizen" comprises two artifacts: "must be over 21 years old" and "must be a citizen".
+For example, a policy stating "be over 21 years old and a citizen" comprises two artifacts: "be over 21 years old" and "be a citizen".
 While one could define a single artifact encompassing both requirements, it is generally recommended to maintain granularity that reflects natural divisions of logic.

 Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary transactions.
-Consequently, logical operators like "must be" and "and" are also implemented as artifacts.
+Consequently, logical operators like "and" are also implemented as artifacts.

 This construction system - which allows for modifying components and dynamically supplying them with data - is defined by this standard.